libbyschuknight/ruby-hangman/notes.md

   - not in word ✅
   - in the word ✅
-  - already guessed ❌
+  - already guessed ✅

 - As a hangman player, I want the game to handle bad input (like numbers, symbols, and letters I've previously guessed & empty string(?)) gracefully and with an appropriate error message so that I am not punished unduly for mistakes
-  - TODO ❌
   - numbers ✅
   - symbols✅

-  - error class
+  - error class ❌
     - handles bad input, returns nice message
     - standard error
     - result object?